yuxuanwu17/phage_bacteria_simulation/README.md

 In summary, the `Phage` class represents a virus that infects bacteria in a 2D environment.
 It extends the `Organism` class to inherit its properties and methods while adding additional properties and methods specific to phages, such as the ability to infect bacteria and replicate.

+Lytic cycle: In this cycle, the phage infects the bacterium, takes control of the bacterial machinery, and starts producing copies of itself.
+Eventually, the bacterial cell bursts (lyses), releasing the newly formed phage particles that can go on to infect other bacteria.
+In this case, the infected bacterium replicates the phage but does not replicate itself.

+Lysogenic cycle: In this cycle, the phage integrates its genetic material into the bacterial genome, forming a prophage.
+The prophage remains dormant, and the bacterial cell can continue to replicate and divide as normal, passing the prophage to its daughter cells.
+At some point, the prophage can be induced to exit the bacterial genome and initiate the lytic cycle, leading to the production of new phage particles and bacterial cell lysis.
+In this case, both the infected bacterium and the phage can replicate, but the phage replication is delayed.

 ```js